-Notes: GHG = greenhouse gas; $MTCO_2e$ = metric tons of carbon dioxide equivalent; EDR = energy design rating.
+Notes: GHG = greenhouse gas; $MTCO_2e =$ metric tons of carbon dioxide equivalent; EDR = energy design rating.
 Source: Compiled by Ascent in 2024.

 New residential buildings: It was assumed that these homes would be subject to a performance standard corresponding to an EDR1 (hourly source energy) metric of 11.5 points above the 2020 Title 24, Part 6 statewide performance minimum for a single-family "standard design building."
 This level approximates the energy usage of an all-electric home that has implemented basic efficiency measures.
+It is assumed that a building code for multifamily buildings would achieve a similar efficiency standard through use of an Energy Source Margin basis, which is excepted to be an 11 percent margin above code minimum.
 A mixed-fuel building could comply with this standard as well, but would likely need to incorporate a combination of additional efficiency measures and a battery system (California Energy Codes and Standards Program 2024b: 2).
 Under this performance score, a mixed-fuel single-family building would save 29.5 therms of natural gas per year.
 For multifamily homes, this savings value was scaled to approximately 64 percent, based on the ratio of square footages in the unincorporated county (2,188 square feet for a single-family home, and 1,400 for a multifamily home [Sacramento County 2024a: 3-4]).

 For the purposes of this measure, it was assumed that 41 percent of new homes would be built all-electric, and 59 percent built with gas heating.
+This was applied to the 19,555 new units expected to be constructed between 2025 and 2030, and the 78,221 new units expected to be constructed between 2025 and 2045.
 These values are based on the fuel type data for the 2021 Sacramento County housing stock from the United States Census (2021).
-Similar to the method in Measure GHG-04, only buildings heated by natural gas reduced their emissions.
+Similar to the method in Measure GHG-04, only buildings heated by natural gas reduced their emissions, due to all-electric buildings having an assumed zero-emission electricity supply by 2030 per GHG-03.
+Note that assumptions on the mix of single-family and multifamily units built in the future uses existing unit mixes as a conservative scenario.
+A shift towards more multifamily units would be expected to result in lower future emissions than as projected by both GHG-05 and the GHG emissions forecast.